thoughtworks-jumpstart/jumpstart/developer-tools/eslint.md

 After installing the extension, you might want to add some configurations in your VS Code User Settings:

 * "eslint.packageManager".
-Set it to "yarn" since we use yarn as our default package manager in projects.
+Set it to "yarn" if you use `yarn` as our default package manager instead of `npm`
 * "eslint.run".
 Set it to "onSave" if you don't want to trigger ESLint while you are typing.

 For other possible configurations, refer to the documentation of the extension.